andhood94-dev/quant-finance-portfolio-andre-hood/README.md

    Simulation and derivative pricing, and
    Data-driven decision making.

-Together, they display my ability to build, test, and refine systematic models — the foundation of high-performance quant work at Citadel.
+Together, they display my ability to build, test, and refine systematic models — the foundation of high-performance quantitative work at Citadel.

 1. **Time-Series Forecasting**
    ARIMA/GARCH forecasting with walk-forward validation.